makersacademy/bowling-challenge/README.md

 * A player can enter their name onto the scorecard
 * The score starts at zero
 * Each roll score is saved as it is inputted
 * Scores are saved in groups of up to 2 rolls in an array of tuples.
-The 10th tuple may contain 3 elements
 * If the first roll in a frame has a value of 10, the 2nd roll is left unfilled and the frame is over
 * If the first roll in a frame has a value of 10, the total of the next two rolls are bonus added to that score of 10
 * If the 2 rolls in a single frame add up to a value of 10, the value of the next roll is bonus added to that score of 10
 * The score total is calculated at the end of each frame
-* A game consists of exactly 10 frames and no more
+* A game consists of up to 11 frames and no more (11th frame is for awarding bonus points)
 * If the final frame results in a strike, a further 2 rolls are taken for bonus adding reasons
 * If the final frame results in a spare, a final roll is taken for bonus adding reasons